abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 [^blame]: Talmadge, L4,331

 Because his leadership style was in conflict with their technical skills.
-He punished losses in ways that prevented ground commanders from requesting the resources they needed to win, creating a losing cycle:
+He punished losses in ways that deterred ground commanders from requesting backup, creating a losing cycle:

 > Saddam put great pressure on Iraqi commanders on the ground to avoid losses, which led them not to report failures.
 Withholding losses from reports and thus not receiving reinforcements or other support left commanders in impossible combat conditions.
 However, this was better than reporting their failures and suffering execution.[^pressure]